Accounting software: SaaS accounting software

 With the advent of faster computers and internet connections, accounting software companies have been able to create accounting software which is paid for on a monthly recurring charge instead of a larger upfront license fee (software as a service - SaaS).
 The rate of adoption of this new business model has increased steadily to the point where legacy players have been forced to come out with their own online versions.

 Cloud Accounting Software

 Cloud Accounting Software is where financial information can be accessed from any device connected to the Internet at any time even though the financial data itself is located at a centralized computer.
 This differs from more traditional accounting software as it is restricted to a certain computer or system of computers and that accounting information can not be easily accessed from other devices.
 Some reasons cloud accounting software is preferred by users is there is no need to worry about maintenance or hardware system upgrades, it can reduce overall costs, and that a user can gain access from multiple locations.
 One of the primary reasons cloud accounting software is not being used is the threat of the security of the data.
-Some of the more common examples of Cloud Accounting Software include Cloud Elements, IBM App Connect, IFTTT, and Zapier.